franticnerd/academic-kickstart/content/research/projects.md

 ### Research interests

-Our research goal is to enable machines to *turn massive data into actionable insights and intelligent decisions faster and with less supervision*.
+Our research goal is to enable machines to turn massive data into knowledge in a label-efficient and robust way.
 Revolving around this goal, we study the following topics in data mining and machine learning:
 - **Data Mining**: text mining; spatiotemporal data mining; time series analysis
-- **Machine Learning**: semi-supervised learning; few-shot learning; deep learning
+- **Machine Learning**: semi-supervised learning; deep learning; adversarial learning, uncertainty estimation

 ### Representative publications